 - Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
-This risk may occur early in treatment and may increase with duration of use (5.1) - lbuprofen and famotidine tablet is contraindicated in the setting of coronary artery bypass graft (CABG) surger $\cdots$ - NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
-These events can occur at any time during use and without warning symptoms.
-Elderly patients and patients with a prior history of peptic ulcer disease and/or GI - RECENT MAJOR CHANGES Warnings and Precautions, Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) (5.12) - 4/2021 lbuprofen and famotidine tablet, a combination of a nonsteroidal anti-inflammatory drug (NSAID) ibuprofen and the histamine $H_2$ -receptor antagonist famotidine, is indicated for the relief of signs and symptoms of rheumatoid arthritis and osteoarthritis and fo decrease the risk of developing upper gastrointestinal ulcers, which in the clinical trials was defined as a gastric and/or duodenal ulcer, in patients who are taking ibuprofen for those indications.
+This risk may occur early in treatment and may increase with duration of use (5.1) - Ibuprofen and famotidine tablet is contraindicated in the setting of coronary artery bypass graft (CABG) surger (4.5.1) - NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+These events an occur at any time during use and without warning symptoms.
+Elderly patients and patients with a prior history of peptic ulcer disease and/or Gl bleeding are at greater risk for serious Gl events (5.2) - --- RECENT MAJOR CHANGES---• Warnings and Precautions, Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) (5.12) 4/2021 4/2021 - Warnings and Precautions, Fetal Toxicity (5.13)

+-- INDICATIONS AND USAGE ----Ibuprofen and famotidine tablet, a combination of a nonsteroidal anti-inflammatory drug (NSAID) ibuprofen and the histamine H2-receptor antagonist famotidine, is indicated for the relief of signs and symptoms of rheumatoid arthritis and osteoarthritis and to decrease the risk of developing upper gastrointestinal ulcers, which in the clinical trials was defined as a gastric and/or duodenal ulcer, in patients who are taking ibuprofen for those indications.
 The clinical trials primarily enrolled patients less than 65 years of age without a prior history of gastrointestinal ulcer.
 Controlled trials do not extend beyond 6 months.
 (1)

-DOSAGE AND ADMINISTRATION One ibuprofen and famotidine tablet administered orally three times per day.
+-- DOSAGE AND ADMINISTRATION

+- One ibuprofen and famotidine tablet administered orally three times per day.
+(2) - Use ibuprofen at the lowest effective dosage for the shortest duration consistent with individual patient treatment goals.
+(2) - Do not substitute ibuprofen and famotidine tablet with the single-ingredient products of ibuprofen and famotidine.
 (2)

-- Use ibuprofen at the lowest effective dosage for the shortest duration consistent with individual patient treatment goals.
-(2) - $\bullet \quad \hbox{Do not substitute ibuprofen and famotidine tablet with the single-ingredient products of ibuprofen and famotidine.
-(2)}\\$

-DOSAGE FORMS AND STRENGTHS -- Ibuprofen and Famotidine Tablets: 800 mg ibuprofen and 26.6 mg famotidine.
+-- DOSAGE FORMS AND STRENGTHS ----• Ibuprofen and Famotidine Tablets: 800 mg Ibuprofen and 26.6 mg famotidine.
 (3)

-- Known hypersensitivity to ibuprofen or famotidine or any components of the drug product.
-(4) History of asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
-(4)

-- FULL PRESCRIBING INFORMATION: CONTENTS\ WARNING: RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

-- 1. INDICATIONS AND USAGE - DOSAGE AND ADMINISTRATION DOSAGE FORMS AND STRENGTHS

-- 5.2 Gastrointestinal Bleeding, Ulceration, and Perforation 5.3 Active Bleeding - 5.4 Hepatotoxicity5.5 Hypertension - 5.6 Heart Failure and Edema5.7 Renal Toxicity and Hyperkalemia
+- ---- CONTRAINDICATIONS - Known hypersensitivity to ibuprofen or famotidine or any components of the drug product.
+(4) - History of asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
+(4) - FULL PRESCRIBING INFORMATION: CONTENTS WARNING: RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS - INDICATIONS AND USAGE DOSAGE AND ADMINISTRATION DOSAGE FORMS AND STRENGTHS CONTRAINDICATIONS WARNINGS AND PRECAUTIONS Cardiovascular Thrombotic Eve - 5.2 Gastrointestinal Bleeding, Ulceration, and Perforation 5.3 Active Bleeding - 5.4 Hepatotoxicity 5.5 Hypertension - 5.6 Heart Failure and Edema - 5.7 Renal Toxicity and Hyperkalemia - 5.8 Anaphylactic Reactions - 5.9 Seizures 5.10 Exacerbation of Asthma Related to Aspirin Sensitivity 5 11 Serious Skin Beaction - 5.12 Drug Reaction with Eosinophilla and Systemic Symptoms (DRESS) 5.13 Fetal Toxicity 5.14 Hematologic Toxicity 5.14 Hematologic Toxicity - 5.15 Masking of Inflammation and Feve - 5.16 Laboratory Monitoring 5.17 Concomitant NSAID Use - 5.18 Aseptic Meningitis

-- Nanaphylactic Reactions

-Seizures

-Seizures

-- The reactions of the Teachins (DRESS)

-S.12 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)

-S.13 Fetal Toxicity

-S.14 Hematologic Toxicity

-S.15 Masking of Inflammation and Fever

-- 5.16 Laboratory Monitoring 5.17 Concomitant NSAID Use - 5.18 Aseptic Meningitis 5.19 Ophthalmological Effects
+5.19 Ophthalmological Effects